Vyral/base-template/_posts/2018-11-06-how-to-handle-the-aftermath-of-a-hail-storm.md

 {% include pullquote.html %}

 Once you’ve made this call and have scheduled a time for your agent to visit **the property, the third and final step you should take is to educate yourself on which repairs you’re entitled to**.
-If feasible, having your contractor there during the appointment, as well, will greatly enhance the experience.
+If feasible, having your contractor there during the appointment will greatly enhance the experience.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.